itsmesanjana/GenAI/README.md

 📘 Overview

 Welcome to GenAI — a collection of my hands-on experiments in Generative AI.
-This repo captures my learning journey across multiple sessions — from simple prompt-to-response generation to advanced document understanding using RAG (Retrieval-Augmented Generation).
+This repository captures my learning journey across multiple sessions — from simple prompt-to-response generation to advanced document understanding and image intelligence using multimodal models.

 ⚡ Sessions Summary
 🧠 Session 1 — Prompt → Response Generation